Minarose/PiP/README.md

-# PiP
-Participation in Percolation:  A Data-Driven Measure of Network Hubs in Functional Brain Networks
+# Participation in Percolation (PiP): A Data-Driven Measure of Network Hubs in Functional Brain Networks